koendv/vacuum-pump-controller/README.md

 ## Download

 Download Gerbers for pcb manufacturing, stl files for 3d printing, and firmware for the microcontroller from [releases](releases)

+## About

+This project was designed on a Raspberry Pi.
+The sketch was compiled on Raspberry Pi with the [Arduino IDE](https://github.com/koendv/arduino-ide-raspberrypi) using the [stm32duino](https://github.com/koendv/Arduino_Tools) package.
+The sensor housing was designed on Raspberry Pi using [OpenSCAD with the 3D glasses extension](https://github.com/koendv/openscad-raspberrypi).

 ## Links